nlawren/Py-100-Days-of-Learning/src/day009/README.md

 ## Description

-The start of explaining and using Python dictionaries.
+The concepts behind Python dictionaries and how to use them.
+Also nesting.

-Python version: 3.12.2
+Python version: 3.13 using uv